-Medicine at Newcastle is consistently one of the most highly regarded medical degrees in the UK.
-The excellence of our programmes has been confirmed by both the General Medical Council (GMC) and the Quality Assurance Agency for Higher Education (QAA).
+Medicine at Newcastle is consistently one of the most highly regarded medical degrees in the UK (see Quality and Ranking).

-We are a Regional Medical School with partnerships with Durham University and the Northern Region NHS.
-This gives you access to excellent clinical training opportunities offered by the region-wide infrastructure of acute hospitals, general practices and public health units.
+We are a Regional Medical School, with partnerships with Durham University and the Northern Region NHS, so you will also have access to excellent training opportunities offered by the large patient population (3.5 million).

 Our curriculum is aligned to the General Medical Council (GMC) standards for the knowledge, skills and behaviours of undergraduate medical students and for the delivery of teaching, learning and assessment, as outlined in Tomorrow’s Doctors (2009).